Endermandels/Meta-Math/README.md

     questions correctly (or by manipulating the Game Files... somehow).

-Status: Pending.
+Status: Pending

 #### Add Neanderthal Ending: Elijah

 This ending is achieved when the player incorrectly answers
     all of the MDM questions.

-Status: Pending.
+Status: Pending

 #### Add Auto Save: Joey

 Automatically save the game every time the player answers a
     question.

-Status: Assigned.
+Status: Assigned

 #### Add Path Memory: Elijah

 Game remembers the player's choices.
 Helps with deciding which ending to go to.

-Status: Completed.
+Status: Completed

 #### Force Lowercase Answers: Elijah

 Check the lowercase version of the player's answers using tolower()

-Status: Completed.
+Status: Completed

 #### Malloc Prompt Strings: Elijah

 Malloc the Prompt strings to save memory.
 Test that program handles malloc errors smoothly.

+Status: Completed

+#### Brainstorm Game File Altering Path:

+Brainstorm a path wherein the player alters the game files somehow.

-Status: Completed.
+Status: Unassigned